At a glance: Medicare health insurance in Pennsylvania

 According to a Business Insider analysis, the average cost of a Medigap plan in Pennsylvania in 2018 was $140/month.
 Twenty states have higher average premiums, and 29 have lower average premiums, ranging from about $109/month in Hawaii, to about $162/month in Massachusetts.

 Original Medicare provides fairly comprehensive coverage, but it does not pay for outpatient prescription drugs.
 Some Medicare beneficiaries have supplemental prescription coverage as part of an employer-sponsored plan, including retiree plans.
-But unless a person has employer-sponsored drug coverage that’s at least as good as Medicare Part D coverage, they’ll need to obtain either a stand-alone Medicare Part D plan, or purchase a Medicare Advantage plan that includes Part D prescription drug coverage.
+If that’s not an option, an individual can get needed coverage for medications by enrolling in a stand-alone Medicare Part D plan or a Medicare Advantage plan that includes Medicare Part D coverage for prescription drugs.

-In 2019, there are 30 stand-alone Part D plans for sale in Pennsylvania, with premiums that range from about $15 to $156/month.
+In 2020, there are 31 stand-alone Medicare Part D plans for sale in Pennsylvania, with monthly premiums that range from about $13 to $168.

 Medicare spending in Pennsylvania

-In 2016, Original Medicare spent an average of $9,714 per Pennsylvania beneficiary, with the data standardized to account for regional differences in payment rates (the data did not include costs for Medicare Advantage enrollees).
+In 2018, Original Medicare spent an average of $10,149 per beneficiary in Pennsylvania.
+Nationwide, the average per beneficiary Original Medicare spending was $10,096 per enrollee, so spending for Medicare in Pennsylvania was very similar to the national average.
+These data were standardized to account for regional differences in payment rates (the data did not include costs for Medicare Advantage enrollees).

-Nationwide, average per beneficiary Original Medicare spending was $9,533 per enrollee, so Medicare spending in Pennsylvania was about 2 percent higher than average.
-On the ends of the spectrum, there were three states (Florida, Louisiana, and Texas) where Original Medicare’s per-beneficiary spending was more than $11,000, while in Hawaii it was just $6,441.
+On the ends of the spectrum, there were five states (Florida, Louisiana, Oklahoma, Mississippi, and Texas) where Original Medicare’s per-beneficiary spending was more than $11,000, while in Hawaii it was just $6,971.

-You can read more about Medicare in Pennsylvania in our state Medicare guide.
-You can also contact APPRISE, Pennsylvania’s State Health Insurance Assistance Program (SHIP), with questions related to Medicare coverage in Pennsylvania.
+- You can contact APPRISE, Pennsylvania’s State Health Insurance Assistance Program (SHIP), with questions related to Medicare coverage in Pennsylvania.
+Visit the APPRISE website or call 1-800-783-7067.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.